sudo-b0n3/taskr/README.md

 ## Development Tips
 - Task creation routes through `TaskManager.addTaskFromPath`, maintaining display order and collapsed-state persistence.
-- Template editing helpers live in `TaskManager+Templates.swift`, mirroring the live-task APIs so drag/drop and resequencing stay consistent.
+- Template editing helpers live in `TaskManager+Templates.swift`, mirroring the live-task APIs so template updates stay consistent.
 - Autocomplete and copy-path logic is handled by `TaskManager+PathInput.swift` and is safe to reuse anywhere you surface path entry.

 ## Testing